 Adobe today released updates to fix at least a dozen critical security problems in its Flash Player and AIR software.
 Separately, Microsoft pushed four update bundles to address at least 42 vulnerabilities in Windows, Internet Explorer, Lync and .NET Framework.
-If you use any of these, it’s time to update!
-Continue reading →

 Microsoft and Adobe today each released updates to fix critical security holes in their software.
 Microsoft’s patch batch tackles at least 33 vulnerabilities in Windows and other products, including a fix for a zero-day vulnerability in Internet Explorer 8 that attackers have been exploiting.
 Separately, Adobe pushed security updates for Flash Player, Adobe Reader, Acrobat and Adobe AIR.

 Adobe and Microsoft each have issued security updates to fix multiple critical vulnerabilities in their products.
 Adobe released updates for Flash Player, AIR and Shockwave; Microsoft pushed out a dozen patches addressing at least 57 security holes in Windows, Office, Internet Explorer, Exchange and .NET Framework.